-Tuberculosis Treatment in Alexandria, VA, and Ruther Glen, VA.
+Tuberculosis Treatment Specialist in Alexandria VA, and Ruther Glen VA

 The board-certified medical staff at Premier Acute Care Services can treat many acute and chronic diseases.
 We have the lab equipment available to screen for tuberculosis and other respiratory infections.
+Some common symptoms of TB include low fever, tiredness, cough, weight loss, and night sweats.
 We can make the right diagnosis and get you on the road to recovery.
-For more information, call us today or schedule an appointment online.
+For more information, contact us today or schedule an appointment online.
 We have convenient locations to serve you in Alexandria VA, and Ruther glen VA.

 Table of Contents: